-You should read the following discussion and analysis of our financial condition and results of operations together with the unaudited financial information and the notes thereto included elsewhere in this Quarterly Report on Form 10-Q, and our final prospectuses for our initial public offering, filed pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended, or the Securities Act, with the Securities and Exchange Commission, or SEC, on July 19, 2018 or our Supplemented PREP Prospectus to a Base PREP Prospectus dated July 18, 2018 and filed in each of the Provinces of Canada except Québec on July 19, 2018, or, collectively, our Prospectuses.
-Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report on Form 10-Q, including information with respect to our plans and strategy for our business and related financing, includes "forwardlooking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, or "forward -looking information" within the meaning of Canadian securities laws.
+You should read the following discussion and analysis of our financial condition and results of operations together with the unaudited financial information and the notes thereto included elsewhere in this Quarterly Report on Form 10-O, and our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 ("Annual Report").
+Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report on Form 10-Q, including information with respect to our plans and strategy for our business and related financing, includes "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, or "forward -looking information" within the meaning of Canadian securities laws.
 These statements are often identified by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "will," "would" or the negative or plural of these words or similar expressions or variations.
-Such forward-looking statements and forward-looking information are subject to a number of risks, uncertainties, assumptions and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements or forward-looking information.
+Such forward-looking statements and forward-looking information are subject to a number of risks, uncertainties, assumptions and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements or forwardlooking information.
 Factors that could cause or contribute to such differences include, but are not limited to, those identified in this Quarterly Report on Form 10-Q and those discussed in the section titled "Risk Factors" set forth in Part II, Item 1A of this Quarterly Report on Form 10-Q and in our other SEC and Canadian public filings.
 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
 These statements are based on information available to us as of the date of this Quarterly Report on Form 10-Q and while we believe that information provides a reasonable basis for these statements, that information may be limited or incomplete.
 Our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all relevant information.
 These statements are inherently uncertain, and investors are cautioned not to unduly rely on these statements.
 You should not rely upon forward-looking statements or forward-looking information as predictions of future events.
 Furthermore, such forward-looking statements or forward-looking information speak only as of the date of this report.
 Except as required by law, we undertake no obligation to update any forward-looking statements or forward-looking information to reflect events or circumstances after the date of such statements.